 A contribution should be clear, concise and comprehensive in itself.
-It should start with the Heading and the Abstract which are independent sections.
+It should start with the Heading and the Abstract, which are independent sections.
 The main text of the contribution should contain two sections: Rationale (or Discussion) and Proposal (or Conclusion).
 Supplementary sections such as annexes, if necessary, should follow the main text.
 The guidelines for the structure of the main text do not apply to draft Recommendations or to submission by rapporteurs.

-- I.1.1 Heading The heading of a contribution should provide: - language in which the contribution is originated; - study group Question number(s) which the contribution is addressing; - date of the contribution; - name of the study group to which the contribution should be submitted; - source of the contribution: originating country and/or organization and as a footnote, author or contact person with address, telephone, fax and e-mail numbers; - title of the contribution.
+- I.1.1 Heading The heading of a contribution submitted to TSB should provide: - study group Question number(s) that the contribution is addressing; - place and date of the meeting to which the contribution is directed; - study group and working party to which the contribution should be submitted; - source of the contribution: originating country and/or organization; - title of the contribution; - contact information for the contribution originator and/or representative: name, organization, country, telephone, fax and e-mail address.